 Cree offers an impressive 10-year warranty on its bulbs, with the technicality that they should be purchased from Home Depot (Home Depot is the only authorized reseller of Cree bulbs at the moment).
-However, Cree VP of corporate marketing Mike Watson confirmed to us that the company would still honor this warranty even if the bulbs were purchased from Amazon.
+However, Cree VP of corporate marketing Mike Watson confirmed to us in March 2014 that the company would still honor this warranty even if the bulbs were purchased from Amazon.

 Send proof of purchase, register receipt and your name and address to Cree, Inc. (Consumer Warranty), 4600 Silicon Drive, Durham, N.C.
 27703 USA.